edaiofficial/okwugbe/examples/naaml2021.md

 - Link to your model checkpoints (if possible).

 ##### :four: Gifts
 Exciting gifts(:tshirt:,:trophy:,:book:) await successful participants of the marathon!
 We will contact you via your email to send you the gifts in a while.

+The most exciting gift though is practical experience with training an ASR model on a low-resource language :smile:!

 ##### :five: Contact for enquiries